csoroz/CIPs/CIP-1694/README.md

 ### Motion of no-confidence

-A motion of no-confidence represents the lack of confidence by the Cardano community in the current constitutional committee, and hence the constitutional committee should have no say whatsoever in this governance action.
+A motion of no-confidence represents a lack of confidence by the Cardano community in the current constitutional committee, and hence the constitutional committee should not be included in this type of governance action.
 In this situation, the SPOs and the DReps are left to represent the will of the community.

 ### New committee/quorum (state of no-confidence)